ICBPHCMS/BKstLL/README.md

 The following recipe has been tested on lxplus.

-### CMSTools

-First, you need to setup CMGTools.
-The instructions found below are taken from [here](https://twiki.cern.ch/twiki/bin/view/CMS/CMGToolsReleasesExperimental).

 ### Prerequisites

 * Subscribe to github and set it up for CMSSW, see [here](http://cms-sw.github.io/faq.html#how-do-i-subscribe-to-github).